Thai Family Law

 Foreigners marrying a Thai national in Thailand

 Foreigners who want to marry a Thai national can enter into a marriage in Thailand which is only effected upon official registration of the marriage in the government's Marriage Register and issuance of the marriage certificate.
-The first step a foreigner marrying in Thailand should take is a visit to his embassy's or consulate's website for the procedure on obtaining an affidavit of free to marry stating he or she is free to marry (visit you embassy's website for details) and then have this translated followed by legalization by the Ministry of Foreign Affairs.
+The first step a foreigner marrying in Thailand should take is a visit to his embassy's or consulate's website for the procedure on obtaining an affidavit of freedom to marry stating he or she is free to marry (visit you embassy's website for details) and then have this translated followed by legalization by the Ministry of Foreign Affairs.
 A prenuptial agreement could be part of the pre-marriage documents to prepare.